Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Riemannian Diffusion Mixture

 which corresponds to the most probable endpoint of the mixture process given the current state.
 This differentiates our method from the previous diffusion models that do not admit straightforward predictions for their denoising process on non-Euclidean manifolds.

-Notably, by the construction of the mixture process, its terminal distribution is guaranteed to be equal to the data distribution $\Pi$ regardless of the initial distribution $\Gamma$.
-Thus our framework can be trivially applied to the case of an arbitrary prior distribution, which is not true for previous diffusion models~\citep{debortoli2022rsgm, huang2022rdm} as they require careful design of the potential $U(\cdot)$ in the noising process (Eq.~\eqref{eq:noising_process}).
-The difference comes from the fact that our mixture process does not rely on the time-reversal approach used for deriving denoising diffusion processes.
-This further yields freedom for the choice of $\sigma_t$ as it does not need to be decreasing or starting from a large noise scale.
+Notably, by the construction of the mixture process, its terminal distribution is guaranteed to be equal to the data distribution $\Pi$ regardless of the initial distribution $\Gamma$, and thereby our framework can be trivially applied to an arbitrary initial distribution.
+This is not the case for previous diffusion models~\citep{debortoli2022rsgm, huang2022rdm} which require careful design of the potential $U(\cdot)$ in the noising process (Eq.~\eqref{eq:noising_process}), since they rely on the denoising diffusion framework, in contrast to our bridge mixture construction.
+Our framework yields freedom for the choice of the noise schedule $\sigma_t$ in Eq.~\eqref{eq:mixture_process} where $\sigma_t$ need not be decreasing or be large for small $t$.

 When the mixture consists of the Logarithm bridges or the Spectral bridges, we refer to the mixture processes as the \emph{Logarithm Bridge Mixture} (LogBM) and \emph{Spectral Bridge Mixture} (SpecBM), respectively.
-Note that our LogBM generalizes the Euclidean diffusion mixture~\citep{peluchetti2021mixture, liu2023bridge} since the Logarithm bridge recovers the Brownian bridge for the Euclidean space.
+Note that our LogBM generalizes previous diffusion mixture framework~\citep{peluchetti2021mixture, liu2023bridge} since the Logarithm bridge recovers the Brownian bridge for the Euclidean space.

 \paragraph{Probability Flow ODE} For a mixture process $\mathbb{Q}_f$, there exists a deterministic process that admits the same marginal densities, i.e., the probability flow~\citep{maoutsa2020interacting, song2021sde}.
-We can derive the probability flow by considering the time-reversed process $\mathbb{Q}_b$ of $\mathbb{Q}_f$ in two different perspectives: First, since $\mathbb{Q}_f$ is the mixture of bridges from $\Gamma$ to $\Pi$, $\mathbb{Q}_b$ corresponds to a mixture process built from the collection of time-reversed bridge processes from $\Pi$ to $\Gamma$, which can be represented by a SDE similar to Eq.~\eqref{eq:mixture_process}.
-On the other hand, as the time-reversed process $\mathbb{Q}_b$ can be derived in terms of the score function (Theorem 3.1 of \citet{debortoli2022rsgm}), we can represent the score function from the drifts of $\mathbb{Q}_f$ and $\mathbb{Q}_b$.
-As a result, the probability flow associated with the mixture process $\mathbb{Q}_f$ is obtained as the following ODE (see Appendix~\ref{app:derivations:pode} for detailed derivation):
+The time-reversed process $\mathbb{Q}_b$ of $\mathbb{Q}_f$ is also a mixture process built from the collection of time-reversed bridge processes, which can be derived from $\mathbb{Q}_f$ in terms of the score function (Eq.~\eqref{eq:reversed_mixture_process_score}).
+As a result, the probability flow associated with $\mathbb{Q}_f$ satisfies the following ODE (see Appendix~\ref{app:derivations:pode} for detailed derivation):